 The formulas of the shampoo are hypo-allergenic and with a balanced pH level.
-When you clean your scalp with the shampoo, it leaves your scalp and dreadlocks squeaky clean.
-It works great as an antibacterial and antifungal, because of balanced ingredients.
+When you clean your scalp with shampoo, it leaves your scalp and dreadlocks squeaky clean.
+It works great as an antibacterial and antifungal, because of its balanced ingredients.
 This shampoo has some important components like olive oil, almond oil, and tea tree essential oil.
 This is overall a great shampoo to keep your dreadlocks and scalp clean, fresh, and healthy.

 3. Jamaican Mango & Lime Tingle Shampoo – A powerful Tingle shampoo

 Jamaican Mango & Lime tingle shampoo is a top-rated shampoo for dreadlocks.
-It is specially created to wash and cleanse your locs.
+It is specially created to wash and cleanse your locks.
 It is one of the most effective shampoos which gently cleanses and removes any build-up.

-It contains honey and coconut milk for the smooth moisturization.
+It contains honey and coconut milk for smooth moisturization.
 Honey reduces the breakage possibility and stabilizes the hair to the roots.
 This shampoo also has tea tree oil that naturally fights off the itch with its antimicrobial and anti-inflammatory properties.
 It doesn’t contain any sulfate.

 It’s made from natural ingredients, so it’s not going to damage the hair’s structure.
 The fragrance of mango and lime is very nice, which consumers seem to love.
 It is a toxin-free shampoo that will clean the hair but not mess with its natural oils.
-There is another ingredient sunflower, which promotes the healthy growth of the hair and assures you of the safe and healthy hair.
+There is another ingredient sunflower, which promotes the healthy growth of the hair and assures you of safe and healthy hair.

 4. Maple Holistics Sage Shampoo – A Scientifically formulated anti-dandruff shampoo